ChatScript/ChatScript/WIKI/ChatScript-Json.md

 # ChatScript JSON Manual
 © Bruce Wilcox, mailto:gowilcox@gmail.com www.brilligunderstanding.com
-<br> Revision 2/8/2021 cs11.1
+<br>Revision 3/21/2021 cs11.2

 # Real World JSON

 JSON (JavaScript Object Notation) is an open standard format using human-readable text to transmit data objects over the web.
 It is a common standard largely replacing XML which is too wordy and hard to read.
+JSON has primitive datatypes  (text without doublequotes that cannot contain any whitespace).
+These are null, false, true, integers, and floats.
+The string datatype is a sequence of characters in double quotes.
-JSON has two datatypes that represent collections of values, the array and the object.
+JSON also has two datatypes that represent collections of values, the array and the object.
-A JSON array is a list of JSON entities separated by commas and placed within square brackets `[]`, e.g.,
+A JSON array is a list of JSON datatypes separated by commas and placed within square brackets `[]`, e.g.,
 ```
 [ A, 2, [ help, life], [] ]
 ```